-Everyone loves a long drive, but per The Resort at Longboat Key Club golf pro Terry O’Hara, the best shortcut to improving your score this year is to focus on your chipping and putting.
+Everyone loves a long drive, but per The Resort at Longboat Key Club golf pro Terry O’Hara, the best shortcut to improving your score is to first focus on your chipping and putting.

 With stiff breezes off the Gulf of Mexico and rolling greens greeting them at Longboat Key’s courses, O’Hara said he sees many golfers struggle to chip and putt effectively on the resort’s courses.

 “The one thing that sticks out in my mind is how so many amateurs practice with just the big clubs,” O’Hara says.
 “You use more than 65 percent of your total strokes inside 100 yards.”

 He recommends flipping the amount of time you spend practicing tee shots with your time spent on the putting green and shares three golf tips to improve your short game this year.

 O’Hara says when you inevitably wind up in a bunker on Harbourside Golf Course, look at a spot about two inches behind the ball, and always swing like you’re trying to hit the ball 50 yards.
 The acceleration and angle of your shot will ensure your ball has the velocity it needs to plunk down on the fairway or green.